rhpandit11/Data-Theory/SQL_Fundamental/interview.md

 7. CTE's can be used for recursive queries where subquery used for filtering or retrieving specific values.
 8. Cte's can be referenced by multiple queries within a single query block, subquery cannot be referenced outside the query where it is defined.
 9. Use CTEs to make complex queries easier to read and organize, especially when dealing with repeated subqueries.Use subqueries sparingly, avoiding excessive nesting for better code readability and performance.

+---

+Window Functions: SQL function where the input values are taken from a "window" of one or more rows in the results set of a SELECT statement.

+AGGREGATE FUNCTIONS VS. WINDOW FUNCTIONS: unlike aggregate functions, window functions do not collapse rows.

+PARTITION BY: divides rows into multiple groups, called partitions, to which the window function is applied.

+1. Aggregate Functions
+   * avg() - average value for rows within the window frame
+   * count() - count of values for rows within the window frame
+   * max() - maximum value within the window frame
+   * min() - minimum value within the window frame
+   * sum() - sum of values within the window frame
+2. Ranking Functions
+   * row_number() - unique number for each row within partition, with different numbers for tied values (give unique value for duplicates values also)
+   * rank() - ranking within partition, with gaps and same ranking for tied values - (give samevalue for duplicates values and skip next digits)
+   * dense_rank() - ranking within partition, with no gaps and same ranking for tied values - (give samevalue for duplicates values and not skip digits)
+3. Distribution Functions
+   * percent_rank() - he percentile ranking number of a row—a value in [0, 1] interval: (rank - 1) / (total number of rows - 1)
+   * cume_dist()  - the cumulative distribution of a value within a group of values, i.e., the number of rows with values less than or equal to the current row’s value divided by the total number of rows; a value in (0, 1] interval
+4. Analytic Functions
+   * lead(expr, offset, default)
+   * lag(expr, offset, default)
+   * ntile(n) - divide rows within a partition as equally as possible into n groups, and assign each row its group number.
+   * first_value(expr) - the value for the first row within the window frame
+   * last_value(expr) - the value for the last row within the window frame
+   * nth_value(expr,n) - the value for the n-th row within the window frame; n must be an integer

+---